igorkorenfeld/browser-measures/Readme.md

 # Browser measure
-This repo has a set of tools that will help measure distancee and draw lines to check alignment on a webpage.
-The tools are intended to be used as bookmarklets, or alternatively via the browser devtools JS console.
+This repo has a set of tools that will help measure distances and draw lines to check alignment on a webpage.
+The tools are intended to be used as bookmarklets or alternatively via the browser devtools JS console.

 ## Draw Distance Lines
 `drawDistanceLines` will add a vertical and horizontal lines to the the page based on the cursor position.
-Once more than one set of lines is added, it will show the horizontal and vertical distance between the last two drawn crop marks.
+When more than one set of lines is added, it will show the horizontal and vertical distance between the last two added marks.

 ### Keys
 `x` - E**x**it the tool